viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 Provides a countdown counter for a given count of elements at the tail of the sequence where zero always represents the last element, one represents the second-last element, two represents the third-last element and so on.

 This method has 2 overloads.

+### DenseRank

+Ranks each item in the sequence with ascending ordering according to the number of unique values encountered.

+This method has 2 overloads.

+### DenseRankBy

+Ranks each item in the sequence with ascending ordering according to the number of unique values encountered.

+This method has 2 overloads.